-A digital identity, for the purpose of this document, is defined as a unique identifier together with relevant attributes required to enable a digital transaction to generate value.
-Depending on the complexity of the environment in which a digital identity is used, its lifecycle can be significantly more complicated than a simple create, read, update, and delete (CRUD) lifecycle.
-1
+A digital identity, for the purpose of this document, is defined as the combination of a unique identifier together with relevant attributes that uniquely identifies an entity.
+Depending on the complexity of the environment in which a digital identity is used, its lifecycle—from its inception to its closure—can be significantly more complicated than a simple create, read, update, and delete (CRUD) lifecycle.1

 |Workforce||A workforce identity is one created to function in an enterprise context, which may include a Business-to-Business (B2B) and/or Business-to-Employee (B2E).
 Examples of these identity types will be Employees, Suppliers, Contractors, or other human identities that support the corporate workforce.|

 |Customer||A customer identity type will usually function outside the enterprise context, enabling digital business between the owner of the customer identity and the enterprise.
 Typically, there will be multiple channels (Web, Mobile, IoT Device) of access to manage with a larger set of profile (identity attribute) data necessary to facilitate the interaction.|

 |Device or System||Device identities typically are used to provide identification and representation on a digital network.
 System identities are used to authenticate services (e.g., applications or server-based processes) to a network.|